Hearing recommendations that your dog needs ‘yeast free’ dog food?

 But I won’t just leave you all alone to deal with the shock of this new naked truth… I want to tell you why it’s not true.

 Under no circumstances, ever, does yeast feed on yeast.
-There are over 50,000 varieties of single-cell yeast fungi out there, and not a single one of those species feed upon another species.
+There are over 50,000 known varieties of single-cell yeast fungi out there, and not a single one of those species feed upon another species.
 Fact.

 If only Robinson Crusoe had found more friends like that…

-Potatoes, white rice, wheat, cornmeal, crackers, cookies, and pasta are just some of the ingredients that you want to avoid in your dog’s new diet.
+Potatoes, white rice, wheat, corn or cornmeal, crackers, cookies, and pasta are just some of the ingredients that you want to avoid in your dog’s new diet.
 Look for some protein ingredients like meats and green veggies – these are good helpers and you can supplement the carbohydrate source for brown rice (or something equivalent).

 So please – don’t believe the hype about yeast free dog food.
 A yeast free dog food could actually deprive your dog of the B complex factors, which would be a shame and could potentially harm his health.
 Your dog is already suffering because he is battling this ugly overgrowth of yeast – we need to starve the yeast – not deprive the dog of the nutrients he needs.